wdacom/sdbc/README.md

 Include an implementation of the [SLF4J](http://slf4j.org/) logging interface, turn on debug logging, and all your query executions will be logged with the query text and the parameter name-value map.

-The Scala 2.10 build does not include support for array types.
+The Scala 2.10 build does not include support for arrays.

 ## License